Signed in as:

 Connections Club

-This group supports learning essential skills such as understanding social cues, conversational skills, friendship, sharing, and being mindful of others through shared interest of chess and legos.
+This group supports learning essential skills such as understanding social cues, conversational skills, making friends, sharing, following instruction, and being mindful of others.

 $45 per week